mantidproject/mantid/docs/source/techniques/ISIS_Reflectometry.rst

 There are five reflectometry instruments at ISIS:

-* *Inter*: High-intensity chemical interfaces reflectometer.
-Narrow beam.
+* *Inter*: High-intensity reflectometer.
+Specialised for free liquid surfaces.
-* *Offspec*: Gives access to nanometre length scales parallel and perpendicular to interfaces.
-Uses the technique of neutron spin-echo to encode the path that neutrons take through the instrument.
+* *Offspec*: Polarised neutron reflectometer with optional polarisation analysis, using a high resolution position sensitive detector.
+Used to study magnetic ordering in and between the layers and surfaces of thin film materials.
 * *Polref*: Polarised neutron reflectometer.
 Used to study magnetic ordering in and between the layers and surfaces of thin film materials.
-* *Crisp*: Designed for high resolution studies of a wide range of interfacial phenomena.
+* *Crisp*: Designed for studies of a wide range of interfacial phenomena.
-* *Surf*: Optimised for higher flux.
+* *Surf*: Optimised for higher flux and short wavelengths.
 Designed for liquid interface research.

 Detectors
 ---------
 Currently at ISIS we deal with two types of detector: point-detectors (e.g. Inter) or multi-/linear-detectors (e.g. Polref and Offspec).
-Note that some instruments have both point and linear detectors.
+Note that most instruments have both point and linear detectors.
 We are expecting to add 2D detectors in the near future.

 Because runs are performed at different incident angles, the **detectors are moved** between different runs.
 Some instruments (e.g. Inter) move detectors vertically, whereas others (Polref, Offspec) rotate them around the sample.